dharaneesh2574/pgagi-analytics-dashboard/README.md

 - **Production**: Deploys automatically on pushes to the main branch
 - **Preview**: Deploys automatically on pushes to other branches

+### Live Application
+The dashboard is live at: [PGAGI Dashboard](https://pgagi-dashboard-9gsip2zuy-dharaneeshs-projects-becc7bb0.vercel.app)

+### Important Notes
+- The News API integration requires a paid subscription for CORS access.
+The free tier only works with server-side requests, which is not implemented in this version.
+- Weather and Finance features are fully functional with their respective free API tiers.

 ### Deployment Environment Variables